 C. Marqués de Tamarón, 3, 11150 Vejer de la Frontera, Cádiz

 This restaurant-rotisserie specializes in roasted meat and fish, mostly cooked with wood from olive trees and cork oaks.
 It also stands out for its seafood specialties such as steamed mussels, with French touch.

 This restaurant is located in the old town of Vejer, in a pedestrian street, at the foot of an old wall.
 It also has a magnificent terrace with a view of Plaza de España.
 This is the perfect place to enjoy the beauty of Vejer and try the best meat and fish.

-Going shopping is another thing to do in Vejer de la Frontera.
-Here is a short list with a selection of stores:
+Shopping is another thing to do in Vejer de la Frontera

 This is the perfect place to buy signature wines of traditional, ecological and limited production.
 They offer white wines, red wines, and pink wines made with the grapes seen when visiting the cellar.
 During the visit, the winemaking process is explained and you can also enjoy a wine tasting.